0dayherman/blog/README.md

 # blog
-Simple Blog By Dinar Hamid &amp; Hermansyah
+>Simple Blog By Dinar Hamid &amp; Hermansyah

+>for sql file i will upload soon.